Kalavoor

 Kalavoor is a village located in National Highway 66 at Alappuzha district in the Indian state of Kerala.

 Location

 Kalavoor is 8 km to the north of Alappuzha city and 45 km to the South of Cochin.
 National Highway 66, passes through Kalavoor.

 Transportation

 It is well-connected by road and rail transportation.
 The railway station situated roughly 1 km away from the center has passenger services.
-KSRTC buses including limited and superfast services has stoppages.
+KSRTC buses including limited and superfast services have stoppages.
 There is an auto-taxi hub too.